Tokzhan-Baz/MilestoneProject2/README.md

 # Milestone-1
-     :white_check_mark: 1.
-Your project should contain at least 7 models with all relationships types
+     1. Your project should contain at least 7 models with all relationships types
       One-to-One: News - NewsN
       One-to-Many: Projects - News
       Many-to-Many: Startups-News